vargavd/Bubbles/README.md

 You can make bubbles on the canvas with double click, you can resize them with mouse or delete with right click.
 If you select a bubble, you can see its values on the bottom bar - and you can modify them as well there.

+Now you can make rectangles and triangles as well.

 Have fun :)